GeneralBlockchain/covid-19-chest-xray-lung-bounding-boxes-dataset/README.md

 In this pandemic situation, our aim is to help researchers to find out a solution.
 In order to do that we are aiming to provide them with proper datasets that makes the process easier.
 A [repository](https://github.com/ieee8023/covid-chestxray-dataset) to build a public open dataset of chest X-ray and CT images of patients which are positive or suspected of COVID-19 or other viral and bacterial pneumonias (MERS, SARS, and ARDS.) was created by [Joseph Paul Cohen](https://github.com/ieee8023).
 Data have been collected from public sources as well as through indirect collection from hospitals and physicians.

 We are providing lung bounding boxes of those publicly available datasets.

 ---

-## Who are we

-We are **General Blockchain Inc**, an AI based company creating Human-Machine Artificial Intelligence.

-Our vision is to build a programmable Human-Based Artificial Intelligence, able to solve problems that neither humans nor computers can solve alone.
-The first application of this technology is a full-stack Computer Vision product which collects, annotates and creates datasets which allow AI to recognize any objects in unseen images or videos.
-Access our AI services [here](https://www.generalblockchain.com/), today.

----